Ahmed-Essam-Hammam/attendance_system/README.md

 The webcam will open, detect faces, and mark attendance in Attendance.xlsx Press Esc to exit the program
 How It Works
-Load known images: Reads images from the images/ folder and encodes them using face_recognition.
-Capture webcam frames: Reads video input and resizes frames for faster processing.
-Detect faces: Identifies faces and compares them with known encodings.
-Mark attendance: If a match is found, the person's name and timestamp are saved in Attendance.xlsx.
+1️⃣ Load known images: Reads images from the images/ folder and encodes them using face_recognition 2️⃣ Capture webcam frames: Reads video input and resizes frames for faster processing 3️⃣ Detect faces: Identifies faces and compares them with known encodings 4️⃣ Mark attendance: If a match is found, the person's name and timestamp are saved in Attendance.xlsx

 File Structure
 bash
 Copy